dalbay/JavaScript-Tutorials/DOM Project/README.md

 We are going to persist the data to local storage, so that the task actually stays after reloading the page.

-1. Add a function call that takes the task as an argument and saves it to Local Storage.
+1. Save to Local Storage - add a function call that takes the task as an argument and saves it to Local Storage.
 ```JavaScript
     // Inside the addTask function, right after we add the task to the DOM
     // Store in LS